MattKevan/uxlift/_books/seductive-interaction-design.md

 - Interaction design
 publisher: New Riders
 image: "/assets/images/seductive.jpg"
-intro: What happens when you’ve built a great website or app, but no one seems to care?
+description: What happens when you’ve built a great website or app, but no one seems to care?
 date: 2018-07-15 09:37:46 +0100
 ---